REGATTE/facial_recog/README.md

 first run ``` python3 createData.py``` to click 100 pictures of yourself, bearing in mind to input your name at line 18 ```user = ""```

 then run ``` python3 main.py ``` to get real-time facial recognition.

+This is the new version of an old repo(deleted).